 General

-- The current Steveston Interchange opened more than 60 years ago and was not designed to accommodate modern traffic volumes.
-The current interchange offers limited connection for people walking and cycling, which no longer aligns with regional priorities.
+- The original Steveston Interchange opened more than 60 years ago and was not designed to accommodate modern traffic volumes.
+The original structure offered limited connection for people walking and cycling, which no longer aligned with regional priorities.

-- The new interchange will improve safety and reliability for drivers, goods movement, transit service, cyclists and pedestrians.
-It will be designed to meet modern seismic, structural, and roadway design standards.
-A new interchange is needed to modernize this critical link between Steveston Highway and Highway 99.
+- The new interchange improves safety and reliability for drivers, goods movement, transit service, cyclists, and pedestrians.
+It is designed to meet modern seismic, structural, and roadway design standards.
+A new interchange was needed to modernize this critical link between Steveston Highway and Highway 99.

 - The Project team has met, and continues to meet, with local and regional governments, Indigenous groups, and the public on the corridor improvements.
-We will work to ensure people are updated as the project progresses.
+We have made it a priority to ensure people are updated through the entire construction process

-- The current structure offers limited connections for people walking and cycling.
-There is a sidewalk on the north side only and no dedicated cycling infrastructure, which means anyone wishing to bike across Highway 99 via Steveston Highway must cycle in the only car lane that runs in each direction.
+- The original structure offered limited connections for people walking and cycling.
+There was a sidewalk on the north side only and no dedicated cycling infrastructure, which meant anyone wishing to bike across Highway 99 via Steveston Highway had to cycle in the only car lane that runs in each direction.
 The new interchange includes a sidewalk and separated cycling lane on both sides of the structure to ensure active transportation is safe and convenient.

-- Just like other vehicles, transit buses are often delayed as they travel onto the Steveston Interchange.
-The addition of more lanes will improve travel times for transit users, too.
+- Just like other vehicles, transit buses were often delayed as they travelled onto the Steveston Interchange.
+The addition of more lanes improves travel times for transit users, too.

-- The new interchange will address these challenges in several ways:
+- The new interchange addresses these challenges in several ways:

 - Signal priority for buses at intersections